solana-labs/solana-voib-demo/README.md

 ### Starting the Solana cluster

-See the [Solana Book](https://solana-labs.github.io/book/getting-started.html) for instructions on how to start a testnet.
+See the [Solana Book](https://solana-labs.github.io/book/getting-started.html) for instructions on how to start a testnet from the `solana` repo.
 You can use either a single-node or multi-node testnet.

 ### Starting the provider drone